justinsu2019/ML/DNN works in everywhere/with TF/readme.md

+* need to update:
+* add caixin PMI in
+* change rates to try
+* checkout how it works with accuracy and things like that.

 1 get your excel ready with inputs in one sheet and label(result/class) in another

 2 change the input file to your file address